 GyanOne Interviews NYU Stern MBA Current Student – Life at NYU Stern

 GyanOne interviews Sudhir Patamseti, an NYU Stern MBA Current Student, and a GyanOne client on Life at this premier bschool.
-As of March 2016, NYU Stern MBA program is ranked #10 in the U.S. by U.S. News and World Report.
-Sudhir shares his experience on key highlights on Life at Stern, learnings from the program and opportunities for a technology professional post NYU Stern MBA.
+As of March 2016, NYU Stern School of Business MBA program is ranked #10 in the U.S. by U.S. News and World Report.
+Sudhir shares his experience on key highlights on Life at Stern business school, learnings from the program and opportunities for a technology professional post NYU Stern MBA.

 GyanOne: What made you consider the Langone MBA?